 It’s difficult to determine just how much money you can expect to make working remotely - it usually depends on the type of job.
 But salaries can range anywhere from $1,600/month, to well over six figures per year.
 Given some time, making enough money online to support constant travel and working flexible hours won’t be an issue at all.

-There’s no denying that veterans and public service professionals carry a sense of respect and trust - two traits that employers bend over backwards to find.
-And with the veteran unemployment rate hitting an all-time low in 2018, this spells good news for vets looking for work.
+There’s no denying that veterans and public service professionals carry a sense of respect and trust - two traits that employers bend over backward to find.
+And with the veteran unemployment rate at just 3% in March 2022, this spells good news for vets looking for work.
 This demand for capable employees does not change simply because the job is digital.
 In fact, this can be even more useful when working online because digital employers or business partners are hoping to find people that can work autonomously and consistently - something that military training instills in their veterans.
 As natural leaders, vets are prime candidates for the digital nomad lifestyle because they’re usually self-motivated, communicate effectively, and don’t procrastinate when it comes to getting work done.
 Reliable employees are difficult to find anywhere, especially online, and being a military veteran provides a leg up over people who don’t have that training, even in the online workspace.

 Whether you’re a veteran of the military, police, firefighters, or something different - it’s vital that you showcase your service to potential employers as much as possible.
 Working a career in one of these fields provides valuable experience that can’t be found elsewhere.
 Use the skills you learned to gain the leverage you need to get the job.
 Since employers are looking for a remote worker that they can trust, draw attention to the public service aspect of the job, and focus on why that’s a useful trait for a digital employee.
 If done well, you could be well on your way to working whenever and wherever you please.